K3NT0Z4K1/K3NT0Z4K1/README.md

 ### About Me

-- BSIT student focused on data,
+- BSIT student focused on data,systems, and problem solving

 ---